enlightware/ferlium/doc/roadmap.md

 ### IDE features

+- Add patterns to the IDE grammar
 - Show location of execution error

 ### Next tasks

-- Add match for tagged unions
-- Add tests for tagged unions
-- Add better user facing constraints
 - Add {} block expression
 - Fix grammar with equal in lambdas